Curtis D. Wilbur: Personal life

 Wilbur was married twice.
 On November 9, 1893, Wilbur married Ella T. Chilson.
 She died on December 10, 1896.
-Next, on January 13, 1898, he remarried to Olive Doolittle.
+On January 13, 1898, he remarried to Olive Doolittle.
 They lived in a grand home completed in 1904 on Frederick Knob in San Francisco.
 Following retirement, Wilbur spent time with his wife and their three surviving children: Edna, Paul C. and Lyman Dwight.

-In the summer of 1933, one of Wilbur's children, Dr. Leonard F. Wilbur (March 2nd 1907, Los Angeles – March 24th 1940, China), travelled to China with his wife Jean B. Spaulding.
+In the summer of 1933, one of Wilbur's children, Dr. Leonard F. Wilbur (March 2, 1907, Los Angeles – March 24th 1940, China), travelled to China with his wife Jean B. Spaulding.
 He studied at the College of Chinese Studies in Beijing in 1933–1934, achieving relative proficiency in Chinese.
 From the autumn of 1934 he worked at the American Board Mission Hospital in Taigu in the province of Shanxi, becoming its superintendent in 1936.
-He died of a typhus fever on March 24th 1940 at the age of 33, shortly after having returned from a furlough he spent at the Stanford University School of Medicine, and after having been ill for two weeks.
+He died of a typhus fever on March 24, 1940, at the age of 33, shortly after having returned from a furlough he spent at the Stanford University School of Medicine, and after having been ill for two weeks.
 He was survived by his wife and a daughter named Ruth.

 Wilbur's brother, Ray Lyman Wilbur, was United States Secretary of the Interior under Herbert Hoover, and a president of Stanford University.